Towards Marginal Fairness Sliced Wasserstein Barycenter: Conclusion

 \section{Conclusion}

 We introduced marginal fairness sliced Wasserstein barycenter (MFSWB), a special case of sliced Wasserstein barycenter (SWB) which has approximately the same distance to marginals.
 We first defined the MFSWB as a constrainted uniform SWB problem.
 After that, to overcome the computational drawbacks of the original problem, we propose three surrogate definitions of MFSWB which are hyperparameter-free and easy to compute.
 We discussed the relationship of the proposed surrogate problems and their connection to the sliced Multi-marginal Wasserstein distance with the maximal ground metric.
 Finally, we conduct simulations with Gaussian and experiments on 3D point-cloud averaging, color harmonization, and sliced Wasserstein autoencoder with class-fairness representation to show the benefits of the proposed surrogate MFSWB definitions.
+Future works will focus on replacing SW with other metrics such as generalized sliced Wasserstein~\citep{kolouri2019generalized} and augmented sliced Wasserstein~\citep{chen2022augmented}.